WASTE NOT: Borderlands Innovation in Food Waste Management is a one-of-a-kind fellowship program in Nogales, for 10 local high school students.

 Environment | Social Justice | Folklife | Entrepreneurship

-The fellowship program kicks off June 2019, training Nogales youth to document local foodways, sustainability practices, and mentoring them in developing innovative business ideas around the community’s waste management systems.
+The fellowship as a whole is 3-part program, training Nogales youth to document local foodways, sustainability practices, and mentoring them in developing innovative business ideas around the community’s waste management systems.

 While 70% of seasonal produce enters the United States via the U.S. Mexico Port of Entry in Nogales, 6,000 tons of produce goes to waste in Nogales.
 WASTE NOT involves youth in addressing this social and environmental issue by: